INFO

 Laurent Ziegler’s biography is not an isolated case.
 As their lone companion, shame separates the victim from a good, self-determined life, even after years of suffering. »Die Erinnerung an meine Kindheit« shows the level of suffering through abuse and especially ritual abuse in our society.
 The artist hopes for a collective silence to become an open dialogue.
 To be seen is what is needed the most.

-In the spirit of SDG 4 (“Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”) we have created a pop-up Interactive Installation for students.
-In two-hour segments, they will be able to visit the art exhibition while learning more about human trafficking and modern slavery.
-Each group of 25 students has access to:
+In the spirit of SDG 4 (“Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”) we have created a pop-up Interactive Installation.
+In this two-hour segment, participants will be able to visit the art exhibition while learning more about human trafficking and modern slavery.

 Art Exhibition